-The table below summarises all of the metrics included in our University's Environmental Sustainability Report, and for each indicates:
+The table below summarises the metrics included in our University's Environmental Sustainability Report, and for each indicates:

-- Whether the metric is one of our Key Performance Indicators (KPI), or data used in our carbon emissions calculations, or both. - Whether the scope of the metric aligns with the Operational Control approach outlined above.
+- Whether the metric is one of our stand alone Key Performance Indicators (KPI), or data used in our carbon emissions calculations, or both. - Whether the scope of the metric aligns with our boundary definition of the Operational Control approach outlined above.